 Children in KS1 and KS2 enjoy coming together weekly to sing during Thursday assemblies.
 Our assemblies are linked to the half term's theme and are a great opportunity to learn about music theory as well as to express ourselves.
 This term our theme is:

-What can we invent at Quarry Mount?
+What can we investigate at Quarry Mount?

-(Topics in classes focus on History and important inventions)
+(Topics in classes focus on Science)

 Over the past few years we have also developed a repertoire of songs that we like to sing to motivate and inspire us each week.
 Some of our favourites include:

 Blame it on the Boogie - Jackson 5

 Try Everything - Shakira

 When I Grow Up - Matilda the Musical

 How Far I'll Go - Moana

 Count on Me - Bruno Mars